-There are many Ghanaians, who now say that it is a moot point, whether or not that professional integrity of the past, still exists today.
+There are many Ghanaians, who now say that it is a moot point, as to whether or not that professional integrity of the past, still exists today.

-Against the backdrop of frequent strikes by healthcare professionals in our country, the monstrous and depraved behaviour of that rogue 'medical doctor', brings into sharp focus the intolerable situation in which our country is frequently held to ransom by striking professionals of one kind or the other.
+Against the backdrop of frequent strikes by healthcare professionals in our country, that rogue medical doctor's monstrous and depraved behaviour, brings into sharp focus the intolerable situation in which our country is frequently held to ransom by striking professionals of one kind or the other.

 Surely, in a nation in which poverty is so widespread, there really can be no justification for the insensitivity and lack of selflessness, shown by the relatively better-off executives and membership, of the many professional associations, which today seem so quick to put aside their obligations to society - and opt to hold ordinary Ghanaians to ransom in their fight for better remuneration - and without compunction embark on strike action?

 In the light of the many complaints by ordinary people about the rudeness and callousness shown by some Ghanaian health professionals, to ordinary people accessing our nation's healthcare facilities, it is hard not to be struck by the contrast in behaviour shown by many of the foreign healthcare professionals who work in hospitals and clinics across Ghana.

 A case in point, with which I am personally familiar: Now a grass widower, I recall the many reports of the respectful attitude - reaching me through some of those she worked with - that she is said to have always shown the many poor rural people she had to attend to, in the past, by my wife who is a medical doctor and German.

 That she empathised with all her patients was not in doubt at all, to any independent observer who saw her at work, I was informed.
 Of course there are still many Ghanaian medical doctors like her, I am sure.